 No, an EPDM membrane fits only flat and low-sloped roofs with a pitch of less than 4:12.
 If you are looking for membrane roofing for a pitched structure, go for rubber tiles or shingles.

-Is EPDM roofing worth the investment?
+Is EPDM Roofing Worth the Investment?

 EPDM roofing can be worth the investment due to its longevity, low maintenance, environmental friendliness, and cost-effectiveness.
 However, it's essential to consider your property's specific needs and circumstances before coming to the final decision.